microsoft/Yams/Docs/Overview.md

 To deploy an application to a YAMS cluster, simply drop the binaries of the application into YAMS storage.
 The binaries are then picked-up by YAMS, deployed to all VMs in the cluster, and then launched.

 # How does it work?
 Yams itself is deployed either as a cloud service to Azure, on another cloud service platform, or on premises (we call it a Yams cluster).
-A Yams cluster is associated with a blob storage account where the binaries of microservices are deployed (note that *microservices* in Yams are often referred to as *applications* or simply *apps*).
-Yams periodically scans the blob storage for updates.
-The blob storage associated with a Yams cluster contains a storage container (named *applications*) where apps binaries are uploaded.
+A Yams cluster is associated with a deployment storage (e.g. blob storage) where the binaries of microservices are deployed (note that *microservices* in Yams are often referred to as *applications* or simply *apps*).
+Yams periodically scans its deployment storage for updates.

-## The storage container structure
+## The deployment storage structure
-The *applications* storage container has the following structure:
+The *applications* in deployment storage can be organized with the following structure:

 ```
 applications